Although the words "Wicca" and "Wiccan" are

 very different meanings to the same English words.
 The sentence: "Wicca

 is a type of Satanism" is neither right or wrong.
-Debate is useless.
 It

-is a true statement to one group and false to another, depending on the
+is a true statement to one group and false to many others, depending on the

-concept, representing pleasure, virility, and strength; he is not viewed as
+symbol, representing pleasure, virility, and strength.
+He is not viewed as

 a living entity.
 Their prime symbol is the Sigil of Baphomet.
 This is

 circle.
-Satanists conduct rituals by themselves, and/or meet together in
+Some Satanists conduct individual rituals; some meet together in

 Aleister Crowley: "Do what thou wilt shall be the whole of the Law."

-It permits Satanists great freedom of action.
-Some engage in black magic
+They permit Satanists considerable freedom of action.
+Some occasionally engage in black magic

-rituals with the goal of harming those who have hurt them.
+rituals with the goal of retaliating against those who have previously hurt them.
 Turning the other

 cheek is not their style.